By Rachel Carrell

 We also love Forest School.
 Forest School builds confidence and self esteem through hands-on experiences, and Forest School leaders develop imagination through limited and simple resources — things like mud and sticks.
 Forest School helps children understand, appreciate and care for the natural environment.

 From Te Whariki, which is the New Zealand curriculum, we took our children's questions, which I'll come back to later on.
-And we didn't take them wholesale, we developed them, and incorporated them into the Koru Ethos.
+We developed and incorporated them into the Koru Ethos.
 We also love the idea that children are valued as active learners who choose, plan and challenge.

 And finally from the Jesuit tradition, for example as embodied at Georgetown University, we take the concept of ‘cura personalis’, a Latin phrase which means care of the whole person.
 It means caring for someone, and ourselves as we develop.
 We think about how we care about other people in the world and how we go about creating a self that helps other people in the world.
 It's not just about ourselves — it’s about how we can contribute to our community and our society.

-So that was a lot of different influences.
-Just to sum those up, there was Montessori, Forest School, Reggio Emilia, Te Whariki, Steiner, Project Based Learning, Alfie Kohn, neuroscience and interpersonal neurobiology, Janet Lansbury, Jerome Bruner, Jesuit tradition.
+That was a lot of different influences!
+Montessori, Forest School, Reggio Emilia, Te Whariki, Steiner, Project Based Learning, Alfie Kohn, neuroscience and interpersonal neurobiology, Janet Lansbury, Jerome Bruner, Jesuit tradition.

 That's a lot.